dkaenzig/oilsupplynews/README.md

 The files are named as "oilSupplyNewsShocks_yyyyMmm", where "yyyy" is the year and "mm" the month of the given vintage (last date observed in the data).

-I update the data every 6 month, however I am only able to do so with a lag of 4-5 months due to publication lags of the underlying data.
+The data is updated every 6 months, however I am only able to do so with a lag of 4-5 months due to publication lags of the underlying data.